InterLinked1/lbbs/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yes, LBBS supports SNI as both a client and a server.
 Refer to :code:`tls.conf` for configuration details.

-How can I server webpages using the embedded web server?
+How can I serve webpages using the embedded web server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are 3 methods supported by the web server: